dfsq/grunt-gh-deploy/README.md

 Type: `String`
 Default value: `null`

-A path to Git repository the task should deploy to.
+A path to Git repository to deploy to.
+Can be local file system repository (absolute path) or remote URL.

 #### options.branch
 Type: `String`
 Default value: `'gh-pages'`

-The name of the remote branch in the repository task should deploy to.
+The name of the branch in the repository to deploy to.

 #### options.deployPath
 Type: `String`
 Default value: `null`

-Relative path to folder with build ready to deploy version of the code.
+Path to the folder with build files to deploy, relative to Gruntfile.
 Typically this is a result of previous build task.

 #### options.message
 Type: `String`